-The School of Engineering has a rich history of world-renowned Research Centers and Research Institutes: the Weber Research Institute, the Polymer Research Institute, and the Aerodynamics Lab.
-Research Centers/Institutes benefit the institution and the participating faculty and students in many ways.
+The School of Engineering has a rich history of world-renowned Research Centers and Institutes.
+Research centers and institutes benefit the institution and the participating faculty and students in many ways.
 They are defining factors in the research profile of the institution and its faculty.
 They contribute to the recognition of the School of Engineering's research performance by the outside world.
-Internally, they enhance interdisciplinary conversations among faculty, they provide research opportunities for and support of PhD students, they sponsor high-profile seminars and conferences, they attract top postdocs, research associates, and visiting faculty, and they house state-of-the-art shared research instrumentation and equipment.
-More detailed information about the School of Engineering's university-wide research centers and institutes can be found at http://engineering.nyu.edu/research/centers.
+Internally, they enhance interdisciplinary conversations among faculty, they provide research opportunities for and support of Ph.D. students, they sponsor high-profile seminars and conferences, they attract top postdocs, research associates, and visiting faculty, and they house state-of-the-art shared research instrumentation and equipment.

-In addition to these university-wide centers and institutes, the School of Engineering faculty conduct research in departmental research centers, institutes, and labs.
-More information can be found at: http://engineering.nyu.edu/research/labs.
+In addition to these university-wide centers and institutes, the School of Engineering faculty conduct research in departmental Research Labs.

 At NYU Tandon, our researchers are involved in the creation of new and cutting-edge scientific breakthroughs that address basic as well as applied science.
 Many advances constitute protectable intellectual property (IP) that may have the potential to be transformed into new technologies, new products and devices, and new processes.
 The School of Engineering encourages and supports faculty who seek protection of their IP.
 When the School of Engineering decides to assume the rights to a faculty- or student-conceived invention, it will cover all costs associated with protecting the IP and will enter into a generous revenue-sharing agreement with the inventors.